enkidevs/reduck/README.md

   * `reducer(state, { payload })`
   The reducer function receives the payload sent by the `creator` and the duck's current `state`.
 It then calculates the next state and returns it.

 _Note:_ The API allows for more cases to be added at your convenience.
-An example of such cases is discussed furthier in the **Middleware** section.
+An example of such cases is discussed further in the **Middleware** section.

 `addReducerCases(actionName: String, reducerCases: Object)` This method is used similarly to `defineAction` but does **not** define a new action.
 It is used to define a reducer which will change the duck's state when an action from a different duck is dispatched.
 Therefore the `actionName` needs to be of an existing action and the `reducerCases` cannot have a `creator`.